Generic Name: midostaurin

 |What is Rydapt?

-Rydapt is an oral prescription medicine used to treat adults:
+Rydapt is a prescription medicine used to treat adults:

 |Do not take Rydapt if you are allergic to midostaurin or any of the ingredients in Rydapt.
 See the end of this leaflet for a complete list of ingredients in Rydapt.